RamblingCookieMonster/PSExcel/README.md

 TODO:

-* Import-XLSX should handle CSV data
 * Export-XLSX should provide options similar to those Philip provides:
   * Format cells based on object type
   * Allow various common styles.
-     * Freeze the top, or specify row/column to freeze on.
      * Format headers.
 Perhaps bold.
 Or highlight the background.
 Maybe not.
      * Alignment